 So why do highly sensitive people find it difficult to do what we know is good for us?
 What are some specific challenges that make it difficult for HSPs to take care of themselves?

-In this blog post, we will look at five common challenges/blocks that get in the way of HSPs being able to practice effective self-care consistently:
+In this article, we will look at five common challenges/blocks that get in the way of HSPs being able to practice effective self-care consistently:

 1. A core belief that you don’t deserve love and care